eclipher/Userscripts/README.md

 A few things to notice:

 - **Codes**: will be saved as multiple code blocks in different languages.
 [LeetCode Editorial Reader](https://leetcode-editorial-reader.vercel.app/) can display them in tab layout.
-- **Slides** are saved as a series of images.
+- **Slides** will be saved as a series of images.
 [LeetCode Editorial Reader](https://leetcode-editorial-reader.vercel.app/) can display them in true slide layout.
-- Speaking of **images**, they are saved as Base64-encoded string, which means they are directly inside the markdown without the risk of "image not found".
+- Speaking of **images**, they will be compressed and saved as Base64-encoded string, which means they will be directly inside the markdown file without the risk of "image not found".
 (This also makes the file larger though.)
-- **Math** expressions are saved, but you may need compatible viewers such as VS Code or [LeetCode Editorial Reader](https://leetcode-editorial-reader.vercel.app/) to render them correctly.
+- **Math** expressions will be saved, but you may need compatible viewers such as VS Code or [LeetCode Editorial Reader](https://leetcode-editorial-reader.vercel.app/) to render them correctly.
-- Videos **are not** saved.
+- Videos **will not be** saved.
 That's a headache I don't want to deal with.

 ## About Jupyter Notebook